 Christmas is the time for traditions, like sending out Christmas cards, decorating the Christmas tree, and eating turkey.
 Turkey is one of the most iconic features of Christmas, and many of us enjoy a roasted turkey with our families every single year.
-But where did this tradition come from?
+But where did the christmas turkey tradition come from?
 And why do we enjoy turkey over other meats?
 We will reveal it all here.

 Where The Tradition Started